Study in Germany

 As, you all know about the best food is in Berlin.
 And it is one of the most visited cities in Germany and it is easy to see why once here.
 It has an interesting mix of old and new, which can also be seen in its culinary scene.
 Old-style German food is moderately heavy and rich.
 There will be meat every noon and dinner, often also at breakfast.
 A typical meal generally includes large portions of meat dipped in rich and creamy sauces along with buttered muffins, baked pumpkin and a full glass of beer.
 For the tourist and International student who visit on student visa Germany.
 You can find cheap but good quality food in Germany and its cities contingent on your existing place of accommodation.
 You can give yourself the goods to eat from time to time, but there are better options if you are worried about your finances.
 Universities usually have their own canteen and canteen incorporated within the campus, which offer a variety of good low-cost foods.

-STUDY IN GERMANY / WEATHER
+WEATHER IN GERMANY

 The weather of Germany is reasonable and commonly has no longer periods of cold or heat.
 Northwestern and coastal Germany has a predisposed maritime climate that is branded by hot summers and mild, cloudy winters.
 Most of the areas on the North Sea coast of the country have midway winter temperatures of around 1.5 ° C or even higher.
 More inland, the climate is continental, characterized by greater seasonal temperature variations, with warmer summers and colder winters.
 The extreme temperatures between night and day and summer and winter are considerably less in the north than in the south.